hertzmann/hertzmann.github.io/_posts/2021-03-11-cryptoart.md

 Why are prices so high?
 The exponentially rising prices, the massive hype, the absolute confusion about long-term value, [some sales that seem truly worthless](https://decrypt.co/60587/taco-bell-rides-nft-hype-train-with-collectible-digital-tacos): all these things indicate a bubble.
 It just seems inconceivable to me that frequent six-figure prices reflect true value, in the sense of these works having higher resale value in the long-term.
 Like in the traditional art world, there are a lot more works being sold than could ever possibly be considered significant in a generation's time.

+**It supports illegal activity.**
 It seems likely that the bubble is driven, at least in part, by bad actors and price speculators.
-It is almost as if it was made for this purpose  What are two big tools for money laundering and tax evasion?
+CryptoArt seems almost purpose-built as a haven for criminal activity?
+What are two big tools for money laundering and tax evasion?
 High end art sales and bitcoin.
-Combining them seems like the perfect tool for illicit behavior, combining the anonymity of bitcoin with the respectability and the veneer of value of the art world.
+Combining them gives the anonymity of bitcoin with the respectability and the veneer of fine art world.
 How do you feel about the fact that your art sales might be providing a home for illegal and unethical behavior?

 **Nothing is zero-trust.**
 The argument for blockchain is that things are completely decentralized and there is no government regulation, in theory; you can have real transactions without trust.
 The problem with blockchain is that things are completely decentralized and there is no regulation.
 It's trivially easy to "steal" an artist's work and sell it on one of these marketplaces.
-Instead, you need to confirm that you're actually buying from the artist via some other means outside the blockchain.
+As a buyer, you need to confirm that you're actually buying from the artist via some other means outside the blockchain.
 You can also limit your buying to marketplaces that are more exclusive, in which case the marketplace becomes the arbiter of trust.

 <center>